Kavanaugh's Confirmation Hearings: What's Wrong With This Picture?

 The committee's chairman, Iowa Republican Charles Grassley, said the White House material "did not pertain to Kavanaugh as a judge."
 He dismissed the nominee's own statement that his White House stint had been "formative" for him.

-That stint was at a time when the White House responded to the terror attacks of Sept.
-11, 2001 and made decisions about the treatment (and even torture) of suspected terrorists.
+That stint was at a time when the White House responded to the terrorist attacks of Sept.
+11, 2001, and made decisions about the treatment (and even torture) of suspected terrorists.
 The years in question also included presidential decisions regarding such topics as stem cell research, same-sex marriage and abortion.
 But of course, the lack of the documents in question makes it impossible to know what Kavanaugh may have thought, written or said about these topics, or whether they were even part of his purview at the time.

 Without the relevant paper trail, Democrats had no chance of finding vulnerabilities in Kavanaugh's candidacy.
 Like Neil Gorsuch, who was last year's successful Supreme Court nominee, Kavanaugh was more than ready for his close-up.
 As a member of the conservative Federalist Society, Kavanaugh had decades of grooming for this moment.
 He had been preparing, in many ways, all his adult life.